Original illustration (schematic): a generic Clydeside industrial riverfront used as the article header image.

 Logistics closed the loop.
 Railheads fed airfields; river traffic moved large crates; covered conveyors and gantries enabled all‑weather handling.
 Final assembly lines, often erected in converted marine sheds, relied on choreographed parts delivery to maintain takt.
 Engine runs and acceptance flights followed inspection sequences documented to a standard inspectors could audit and squadrons could trust.

 The book documents the development of Renfrew airport by the Ministry of Munitions and the landing ground at Cumnock.
-This comprehensive coverage demonstrates how aviation infrastructure supported production.
-Understanding infrastructure development provides valuable insights into how Scottish aviation manufacturing was supported.

-The comprehensive documentation of logistics ensures that production systems are properly understood.
 The integration of rail, river, and road transport demonstrates how Scottish manufacturers leveraged existing infrastructure for aviation production.

 Comparisons with Other British Centres